-Invent to Learn Florida 2020 Workshops: Making, Coding, and Physical Computing Across the Curriculum
+Invent to Learn Florida 2020 Workshops: Making, Coding, and Robotics Across the Curriculum

 Join colleagues for a one-day introduction to the latest coding and physical computing devices available for students.
 Focusing on the BBC micro:bit, we will explore and use a variety of programming environments, boards, and accessories.